BenjiTrapp/http-request-smuggling-lab/README.md

 <img width="330" src="static/learn.png">
 <br>

-* First at all: The technique behin HTTP request smuggling
+* First at all: The technique behind HTTP request smuggling
-* Stop using a Proxy as alternative to a Firewall or WAF - use it as an additional parameter
+* Stop using a Proxy as alternative to a Firewall and/or WAF - use it as an additional perimeter
 * Don't trust your network blindly!
+Zero-Trust is hard to achieve but worth to iterate at it as an inspiration

 <br>
 <br>